-A celebration of excellence in surgical science, the BJS Society Award recognises a discovery, innovation or scientific study that has changed clinical practice.
+A celebration of excellence in surgical science, the BJS Award recognises a discovery, innovation or scientific study that has changed clinical practice.

 This international accolade will give an exceptional individual the recognition they richly deserve for the profound impact they have had on patient care.

-Nominations open in
+Nominations will open

 The winner will be awarded: